Skip to main content

 • If you can't, try detecting support in incoming Accept headers, and using that to switch your error format to the standard where possible.

-• File bugs with your API framework (like this one) suggesting they move towards standard error formats in future.
+• File bugs with your API framework (like this oneopens in a new tab) suggesting they move towards standard error formats in future.

 If you're consuming an API: